forcedotcom/acu-pack/README.md

 Determines the compatibility for one or more profiles metadat data files with a specified Org

 ```
+Determines the compatibility for one or more profiles metadat data files with a specified Org

 USAGE
   $ sfdx acumen:source:profile [-p <string>] [-m] [-o <string>] [-u <string>] [--apiversion <string>] [--json]
   [--loglevel trace|debug|info|warn|error|fatal|TRACE|DEBUG|INFO|WARN|ERROR|FATAL]